PatWyr/Test/README.md

   values back into the database.
 They are not runtime-enhanced and can be final.
 * A switch from one type of database to another never happens.
 We understand that the programmer wants to exploit the full potential of the database, by writing SQLs tailored for that particular database.
-  `vok-orm` should not attempt to generate SELECTs on behalf of the programmer (except for the very basic ones related to CRUD);
+  `jdbi-orm` should not attempt to generate SELECTs on behalf of the programmer (except for the very basic ones related to CRUD);
   instead it should simply allow SELECTs to be passed as Strings, and then map the result to an object of programmer's choosing.

-As such, `vok-orm` has much in common with the [ActiveJDBC](https://github.com/javalite/activejdbc) project, in terms of design principles.
-The advantage of `vok-orm` is that it doesn't require any instrumentation to work (instead it uses Kotlin language features), and it's even simpler than ActiveJDBC.
+As such, `jdbi-orm` has much in common with the [ActiveJDBC](https://github.com/javalite/activejdbc) project, in terms of design principles.
+The advantage of `jdbi-orm` is that it doesn't require any instrumentation to work (instead it uses Java language features), and it's even simpler than ActiveJDBC.

 Please read [Back to Base - make SQL great again](http://mavi.logdown.com/posts/5771422) for the complete explanation of ideas behind this framework.

-This framework uses [Sql2o](https://www.sql2o.org/) to map data from the JDBC `ResultSet` to POJOs; in addition it provides a very simple mechanism to store/update the data back to the database.
+This framework uses [JDBI](http://jdbi.org/) to map data from the JDBC `ResultSet` to POJOs; in addition it provides a very simple mechanism to store/update the data back to the database.

 ## Why not JPA